 - Round bulgy eyes hide the head of the carpet beetle

 Now that you know why it’s called a carpet beetle let’s see where you’ll find them.

 Where Can You Find Carpet Beetle?

 Indoors, the beetles prefer to inhabit areas like the basement and attics and wherever they are likely to come across dead insects to eat, and abandoned nests to stay in.
-Outdoors, they zero in on old nests belonging to birds and rodents, to live and mate while feasting upon pollen and nectar.
+Outdoors, they stay in on old nests belonging to birds and rodents, to live and mate while feasting on pollen and nectar.

 They find their way into our homes via chinks in foundations, door and window frames.
 They even sometimes piggyback on the plants and flowers that we take home.
 Carpet beetles food preferences range from plants and flowers to fur, fabric, and hair too.

 The larval hairs of carpet beetles can lead to an allergic reaction and lung irritations when inhaled.
 That apart, carpet beetle larvae chew on the fabric materials in our homes and taking a toll on costly furs, curtains, carpets, and upholstery as their food sources.
 So having carpet beetles in your home is a health hazard.

 Going back to our question as to whether carpet beetles live in beds, the answer would be no. Carpet beetles can get in your bed as they might get attracted by animal-based products of your bed and eat the fabrics.
 But unlike bed bugs, they don’t live in your mattress.

 It’s not the adult carpet beetles, but the larvae that devour the bed linen and furnishings in our bedrooms.
 Most people confuse bed bugs for carpet beetles.

 Therefore when you suspect the pest infestation in your bedroom furnishings, call for professional pest exterminators who can distinguish between the two and advise you on the best course of action.